-Where loans from an employer total more than \pounds 10,000 at any point during the tax year, tax is chargeable on the difference between any interest actually paid and interest calculated at the official rate of 2.5% (for 2018/19).
-Contact us for the latest position.
+Where loans from an employer total more than £10,000 at any point during the tax year, tax is chargeable on the difference between any interest actually paid and interest calculated at the official rate of 2.25%.
+Please contact us for the latest position.